Skip to main content

 The American Society for Clinical Pathology (ASCP) is a 100,000-member organization composed of physicians, physicians-in-training, pathologists’ assistants, laboratory professionals, medical students, and laboratory students.
 The ASCP promotes excellence in education and provides hundreds of CME courses for pathologists and laboratory professionals.
 ASCP publications include the American Journal of Clinical Pathology, Laboratory Medicine, and Critical Values.
 Students, residents, and fellows-in-training can join for free.

 The American Society of Cytopathology (ASC) strives to maintain the highest professional standards in diagnostic cytopathology.
-ASC members have the opportunity to provide and utilize resources necessary to foster professional, academic, and scientific growth in the field of cytopathology.
-Members have access to the ASC Bulletin, some free CME/CMLE credits annually, and the Journal of the American Society of Cytopathology.
+ASC members have the opportunity to provide and utilize resources necessary to foster professional, academic, and scientific growth in cytopathology.
+Members can access the ASC Bulletin, some free CME/CMLE credits annually, and the Journal of the American Society of Cytopathology.

 The Association for Molecular Pathology offers some free CME/CMLE credits each year, a subscription to and discounts for publishing articles in The Journal of Molecular Diagnostics, an online member chat, mentorship opportunities, and member-exclusive awards.
 Associate trainees, residents, and fellows can have a free membership.